vlang/v/README.md

 s << 'awesome'
 println(s.len)
 ```
-Read about translating Doom & Doom 3, LevelDB, SQLite (coming in March).
+Read about translating Doom & Doom 3, LevelDB, SQLite (coming in April).

 ## 400 KB compiler with zero dependencies
 The entire V language and its standard library is less than 400 KB.
 You can build V in 0.3 seconds.